RHMAccounting/spring-allacc/README.md

 > $ docker run --name rhm-zookeeper --restart always -d zookeeper

-Use the -P flag if you are running your application outside of the container.
+Use the -p flag if you are running your application outside of the container (-p 2181:2181).

 You may also decide to run Zookeeper on your own following the [documentation](https://zookeeper.apache.org/doc/current/zookeeperStarted.html).